 And that's it, a fantastic soup for the whole family.
 I can guarantee you that even fussy little ones will absolutely love it!

-How long does the leek and potato soup last in the fridge?
+How long does the soup last in the fridge?

 What are the best herbs for this soup?